 Audubon Ohio designated the Preserve as an Important Bird Area (IBA) because it provides essential habitat for birds.
 The Preserve is located at the intersection of four migratory bird routes: Lake Erie, the shore of Lake Erie, the Cuyahoga River Valley, and the Doan Brook Valley.
-IBAs are sites that provide essential habitat where, for example, birds can breed, rest during migration, or spend the winter.
-IBAs typically are discrete sites that are separated from the surrounding landscape and may be public or private, protected or unprotected land.

 For more information about Audubon’s IBA designation click here.